Do you want to purchase sapphire jewelry online?

 They have a set of unique sapphires labeled Ceylon.
 These stones come from Sri Lanka.
 This online shop is favorable to either premium buyers or collectors.
 This is because they have a page containing loose sapphires costing less than $5000.
 Others are in less than hundreds.

 If you want to examine your stone, there is room to use the high magnification or 360-degree viewer.
 Their jewelry collection has few pieces of about 100.
 The common sapphire in the pieces is blue with a few pink and yellow.
-Look at this elegant pair of yellow sapphire earrings.[image]
+Look at this elegant sapphire engagement ring.

 There is a lifetime warranty put in place.
 It covers prongs, cleaning, inspection, and rhodium plating for your jewelry.
 In the first two years of purchase, you can get a free resizing once.
 However, if there is a repair out of the warranty, you need to pay for it.
 Shipping is payable too.

-Why James Allen is better: at Leibish&Co. there are prestigious sapphires. they are however not easily accessible for the everyday customer.
+Why James Allen is better: At Leibish & Co. there are prestigious sapphires. they are however not easily accessible for the everyday customer.
 Not everyone can afford these pieces as there are only a few pieces costing below $5000.
-The good news is that there is a 1-carat oval pink sapphire combined with a diamond engagement ring for less than $2000.
+The good news is that there is a diamond engagement ring for less than $2000.

 Similar to Zales or Jared, Helzberg has both online and physical stores.
 Helzberg is owned by a family.
 The other stores are under the larger corporate umbrella.
 They have relatively quality sapphires.